NadunBandara/Web_Test_Automation/README.md

 - **Version Control**: Use version control (e.g., Git) to manage your test automation code.

-- **Continuous Integration (CI)**: Set up CI pipelines to automate test execution on code changes (e.g., Jenkins, Travis CI).

 ## Conclusion

-This README provides a simplified guide to begin web test automation with Java, focusing primarily on the Chrome browser.
-Follow these steps to get started with web test automation and enhance your testing process.
+Web test automation in Java with Selenium WebDriver is a fundamental practice for ensuring the reliability and quality of web applications.
+By following the steps and best practices outlined in this README, you can get started with web test automation and improve your testing process significantly.